-Policy ID11: Parking Standards for New Development
+Policy ID10: Parking Standards for New Development

-- 6.95 Parking standards, identified in this policy and the Parking Standards for New Development SPD, define the amount and qualities of parking, for both motor vehicles and pedal cycles, that is provided by new development of all types within the land use planning system.
-The National Planning Policy Framework (NPPF) (2021) allows local parking standards to be set. - 6.96 Parking policy resides at the heart of an integrated land use and transport strategy and is part of a complex decision-set.
-Parking acts are related to activities such as parking at home or parking in town to shop and eat out.
+- 6.96 Parking standards, identified in this policy and the Parking Standards for New Development SPD, define the amount and qualities of parking, for both motor vehicles and pedal cycles, that is provided by new development of all types within the land use planning system.
+The National Planning Policy Framework (NPPF) (2021) allows local parking standards to be set. - 6.97 Parking policy resides at the heart of an integrated land use and transport strategy.
+Parking is linked to a number of different activities such as parking at home or parking in town to shop and eat out.
 As these activities are different in nature there is a need to develop parking policies which take account of the characteristics of these activities.
 It is essential to seek to balance the number of spaces, providing an appropriate level and type of parking whilst taking into account the characteristics of the location in the borough, protecting highway safety, promoting transport sustainability and a more efficient use of land.
-Depending on the objectives that are sought to be achieved, this will affect the quantum, allocation, and design of parking that is planned for in new developments. - 6.97 This policy aims to make provision to meet the needs of new residents and occupiers whilst limiting overspill parking on adjacent streets.
-The policy requires the provision of unallocated visitor spaces to be considered and provides flexibility in application tailored to both urban and rural settings.
-This allows for the design of a development proposal to respond to place-specific opportunities for the promotion of transport sustainability and the efficient use of land. - 6.98 The provision of high-quality cycle parking and the implementation of Electric Vehicle Charge Points (EVCPs) through this policy contribute to an integrated transport system.
+Depending on the objectives that are sought to be achieved, this will affect the quantum, allocation, and design of parking that is planned for in new developments. - 6.98 This policy aims to make provision to meet the needs of new residents and occupiers whilst limiting overspill parking on adjacent streets.
+The policy requires the provision of unallocated visitor spaces to be considered and provides flexibility in application, tailored to both urban and rural settings.
+This allows for the design of a development proposal to respond to place-specific opportunities for the promotion of transport sustainability and the efficient use of land. - 6.99 The provision of high-quality cycle parking and the implementation of Electric Vehicle Charge Points (EVCPs) contribute to an integrated transport system.
 Appropriate cycle parking promotes and makes cycling a more attractive mode choice, aiding modal shift.
 The delivery of EVCPs builds a network of charging facilities, helping to encourage and facilitate the uptake of Ultra Low Emission Vehicles (ULEVs) with a combination of domestic charging supplemented by facilities at destinations.

-POLICY ID11: Parking Standards for New Development
+Policy ID10: Parking Standards for New Development